OpenAgricultureFoundation/openag_brain/README.md

 OpenAg Brain
 ============

-This repository hold code that runs on the main computing board of an OpenAg food computer (usually a Raspberry Pi).
-It runs on top on [ROS](http://www.ros.org) and uses [CouchDB](http://couchdb.apache.org/) for data storage.
+This repository holds code that runs on the main computing board of an OpenAg food computer (usually a Raspberry Pi).
+It runs on top of [ROS](http://www.ros.org) and uses [CouchDB](http://couchdb.apache.org/) for data storage.

 Installation (Raspberry Pi)